-As a steward of the community's heritage, the Peterborough Museum & Archives shall be actively engaged in the community, shall be responsive to its needs and shall seek to draw community support for its activities and initiatives.
-The two-way relationship between the Peterborough Museum & Archives and the community is integral to the role of the Peterborough Museum & Archives as a community institution.
+As a steward of the community's heritage, the Peterborough Museum & Archives shall be an active participant in a healthy, sustainable Peterborough and shall be responsive to its needs.
+The Peterborough Museum & Archives shall be accessible and relevant and shall seek to draw support from the Peterborough community for its initiatives and activities.